Arthaey/anki-cloze-blanks/README.md

 # Requirements

 This add-on assumes you have a "Cloze" note type.
+It only ever affects Cloze notes.

 # Support